 To make websites accessible, most organisations choose to follow the Web Content Accessibility Guidelines (WCAG).
 It’s also the standard most governments embed in their rules.
 Meeting WCAG does not guarantee accessibility, but the standard is a good baseline.
 It is our best bet as a shared understanding of what ‘this is accessible’ means.

-Choose a CMS that helps with accessibility
+Choose a CMS that helps with accessibility#heading-1

 WCAG is about the accessibility of content, so it makes sense to optimise what we do when we create content.
 We could pick CMSes that help editors create accessible content.
 In my talk “Your CMS is an accessibility assistant”, that I did last year, I discuss just that.